How to Approach Target Selection and Sequencing in EMDR

 5. Sequencing for efficiency and stabilization

-When this is done well, your EMDR Master Treatment Plan becomes a living roadmap, guiding sessions with clarity and structure.
+When these elements are integrated, your EMDR Master Treatment Plan becomes a living document that guides sessions with clarity and direction.

 Checklist: Signs of Good vs. Poor Sequencing